-Lately, you haven’t been wanting to do anything.
-Zero.
+Lately, you haven’t wanted to do anything.
 Except, maybe, lay on the couch and scroll social media.

 Or, maybe you’ve been begrudgingly getting up for work, feeling like the motivation and energy have been sapped out of you.
 Performing other chores might feel just as tough.